zdravkov/kendo-docs/api/web/grid.md

 The "destroy" built-in command will delete the current row.

-Custom command are supported via the `click` option.
+Custom commands are supported via the [click](#configuration-columns.command.click) option.

-> **Note:** The built-in "edit" and "destroy" commands work *only* if editing is enabled via the `editable` option.
+> **Note:** The built-in "edit" and "destroy" commands work *only* if editing is enabled via the [editable](#configuration-editable) option.
 The "edit" command supports "inline" and "popup" editing modes.

 #### Example - set command as a string
     <div id="grid"></div>